seinshah/civic/README.md

 - YAML

+To help you identify required properties and follow the schema, configure your IDE or editor to consider [Civic's JSON Schema](https://raw.githubusercontent.com/seinshah/civic/refs/heads/main/civic-jsonschema.json) as the reference.

 ## Templates
 Templates are design you can use to render your CV into different formats.
 The following formats are supported: